gear6io/ranger/README.md

 ## 🤝 Contributing

-Icebox is designed to be **approachable for developers** at all levels.
+The platform is designed to be **approachable for developers** at all levels.

 ### Quick Contribution Guide